barsimark/stock-price-predictor/README.md

 ## Plans for the future

-- Add new LSTM model with Nvidia and QQQ as inputs, and Nvidia prediction as output
 - Compare the results of each model and determine the best
 - Use it in real trading (maybe not the best idea)